-The woman whom death forgot
+The Woman Whom Death Forgot

 “Wakambonzi gogo at 32?
 I got to that stage when I looked like an old woman as the disease ravaged all the beauty.”

-Meanwhile, her ex-husband went on to marry another woman and two-years on after their divorce, he died.
-Matongo hardly had time to mourn the man who had walked out on her when she really needed support and somebody by her side.
+Meanwhile her ex-husband went on to marry another woman and two-years on after their divorce, he died.
+Matogo hardly had time to mourn the man who had walked out on her when she really needed support and somebody by her side.

 “Her health deteriorated and I took her to Mashambanzou Care Trust where I had hoped that miraculously she could access anti-retroviral drugs.
 Unfortunately they did not have them but all they could offer was palliative care and support,” she recalls.